CSAM Incubator Firm Tackles Lead-contaminated Soil

 Phase II, which will make use of the HUD-LTS grant, involves validating the lead remediation results under natural field conditions in simulated field plots, while Phase III will take the vetiver grass project directly into affected neighborhoods in Baltimore and San Antonio.

 SIROM Scientific Solutions is the second incubator company at CSAM (the first, a biomedical firm, left in 2010).
 The company was established in 2007 by Sarkar and a fellow colleague, Rupali Datta, at the University of Texas/San Antonio.
 SIROM was relocated to Montclair State when Sarkar became a faculty member here in Fall, 2008.
 It had an $848,000 grant from the U.S. Department of Defense to develop a green technology for removing metals from shipyard storm water.

-The construction of CSAM’s 100,000-square-foot Center for Environmental and Life Sciences (CELS) (scheduled to open in March, 2013) will make it possible to host more incubator companies on campus.
+The construction of CSAM’s 100,000-square-foot Center for Environmental and Life Sciences (CELS) will make it possible to host more incubator companies on campus.
 “We would have space for two to three additional companies,” said CSAM Dean Robert Prezant, who added such firms represent an important future direction for the University.